 I like to feed our chickens table scraps, so after every meal, when there are leftovers to share, the kids or I will go outside, call them chickens, and feed them the treats.
 We don’t even need to call them for this – when they hear the back door open, they all come running for something good to eat.

 You may want to pick a treat that your chickens only get when they are responding to you.
-You might want to give them mealworms, or pumpkin seeds, or something they don’t normally have access to and keep this treat as a reward for even after they are trained.
+You might want to give them mealworms, or pumpkin seeds, birds seeds, or something they don’t normally have access to and keep this treat as a reward for even after they are trained.

 This will keep the reward ‘special’ and they will be more willing to work for it.
-However, I found that any old treats or scraps that I had laying around worked just fine, whether it was crusts off my children’s peanut butter and jelly sandwiches, or left-over macaroni and cheese.
+However, I found that any old treats or scraps that I had laying around worked just fine, whether it was crusted off my children’s peanut butter and jelly sandwiches, or left-over macaroni and cheese.

 You’ll want to avoid foods such as chocolate, moldy food, green potatoes, dried beans, and avocado skins as these things can make your chickens sick.
 Most table scraps in moderation are just fine for your chickens, though, so don’t be afraid to give them your leftovers.